-Date Training focus Who Outcome Impact Reading training including effective early reading.
-In house English HS, RS & KW Clearer understanding of Ofsted expectations for effective early reading and its importance across the curriculum.
-Staff reviewed area of reading Review of what we already do in school, celebration of what we do well and actions agreed for what we need to do next.
-Staff more confident and training and focus on effective phonics SH & JE phonics - and agreed non- negotiables and consistency of our practice. more consistent for RWI interventions.
-Oct - Nov 2021 An Introduction to the Speech, Language and Communication (SLC) from the Communication Trust CPD offer KW KW becoming more aware of SLC issues and approaches to put into place in nursery and in school.
-Planning and approaches revised to respond to training Quality Interventions to close gaps KW Focus in school on closing gaps for SEND and disadvantages children from early years.
+Date Training focus Who Outcome Impact the school including early years (nursery) meetings and ongoing CPD using Ruth Miskin resources linked to RWI (Read Write Inc).
+Reading training including effective early reading.
+HS, RS & KW Clearer understanding of Ofsted expectations for effective early reading and its importance across the curriculum.
+Review of what we already do in school, celebration of what we do well and actions agreed for what we need to do next.
+In house English training and focus on effective phonics HS, CS, KW, SH & JE Staff reviewed area of reading - phonics - and agreed non- negotiables and consistency of our practice.
+Staff more confident and more consistent for RWI interventions.
+Oct - Nov 2021 An Introduction to the Speech, Language and Communication (SLC) from the Communication Trust CPD offer ĸw KW becoming more aware of SLC issues and approaches to put into place in nursery and in school.
+Planning and approaches revised to respond to training Quality Interventions to close gaps кW Focus in school on closing gaps for SEND and disadvantaged children from early years.
 Planning and approaches revised to respond to training Ed Psych 4 kids training on speech delays during the pandemic - specifically help for under 5s SLC delays CS Focus in school on addressing speech delays from the pandemic lockdowns and interrupted schooling.
 Reception and early years planning benefiting from updated approaches to support communication needs.
 Educational Visits Co- ordinator refresher CS School has a group of staff who are up to date with risk assessing for school visits.
 CS continues to contribute risk assessments and Evolve entries to support our planned visits.
 3 rd November Starcatchers' Mixed Up training with NE Culture Bridge / Maltings RS School joined art project called Mixed Up to allow children to explore their feelings through the arts.
 Children responded very positively in school.
 Parents commented positively about impact at home, in particular a child with SEND was much calmer and happier at home afterwards.
 16 th Nov Collective Worship training through the Diocese RS School's collective worship is reviewed and improved